-Alumni work is published annually in national publications such as Communication Arts and Print and consistently wins awards from reviewers.
-UNT graduates hold positions at Fossil, Neiman Marcus, Pentagram-New York and Nike.
+UNT graduates' work consistently wins awards and is published annually in national publications such as Communication Arts and Print.
+They hold positions at Fossil, BBDO advertising agency, Pentagram-New York and Nike.

 Our program produces effective conceptual thinkers and creative problem solvers in art direction and graphic design.
-You will gain the ability to generate original, creative messages and ideas as well as have a professional portfolio to submit to potential employers.
+You gain the ability to generate original, creative messages and ideas as well as develop a professional portfolio.

-You will receive instruction from faculty members who have worked as creative directors, art directors or graphic designers at top-tier design firms and advertising agencies.
-Their expertise combined with our rigorous curriculum has earned us recognition as one of the nationís best programs.
-Our students have also earned scholarships and numerous recognitions at the Dallas Society of Visual Communications National Student Show and the annual ADDY Awards competitions in Dallas and Fort Worth.
+You'll receive instruction from faculty members who've worked as creative directors, art directors or graphic designers at top-tier design firms and advertising agencies.
+Their expertise and our rigorous curriculum have helped us become one of the nation's best programs.
+Students have earned scholarships and awards at the Dallas Society of Visual Communications' National Student Show and in the American Advertising Awards competition.

-A Residents Engaged in Academic Living Community (REAL Community) brings together art majors who live on campus to enhance academic and social experiences.
+A Living-Learning Community brings together art majors who live on campus to enhance academic and social experiences.

-The university is conveniently located near major art museums, galleries, numerous advertising and interior design businesses in the Dallas-Fort Worth region that provide you with valuable resources and experiences beyond classroom instruction.
+UNT is conveniently located near numerous advertising and interior design businesses that can provide you with valuable resources and experiences beyond classroom instruction.
 Dallas and Fort Worth design studios regularly seek interns from our Communication Design program.

-The College of Visual Arts and Design is one of the nationís most comprehensive visual arts schools and one of the best in the Southwest.
-It is housed in five buildings, which include classrooms, computer labs, faculty offices, studios, a workshop and a visual resources library.
-Artwork is displayed in the UNT Art Gallery and the Cora Stafford Gallery.
+The College of Visual Arts and Design is one of the nation's most comprehensive visual arts schools and one of the best in the Southwest.
+Our facilities include studios, a workshop and a visual resources library.

-You will need to meet the College of Visual Arts and Designís admission requirements to be qualified as a pre-major.
-These requirements are in addition to the ones administered by the university.
+You'll need to meet the College of Visual Arts and Design's admission requirements to be qualified as a pre-major.
+The college's requirements are outlined at our website and are in addition to the university's admission requirements.

 Moving into major status requires completing necessary course work and a Communication Design Entry Portfolio Review.
-Additional portfolio reviews are conducted by Communication Design faculty members to determine if you may continue in the program, and a senior exit review is required before graduation.
+Additional portfolio reviews are conducted by faculty members to monitor your progress in the program.
+A senior exit review is required before graduation.
 Your course work will focus on:

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.